Mircea-MMXXI/azapy/docs/Util_add_cash_security.md

 If the MkT data input, `data`, is a
 * `pandas.DataFrame` then the
-  function returns a new `pandas.DataFame` containing the original MkT data and the cash like securit,
+  function returns a new `pandas.DataFame` containing the original MkT data and the cash like security,
 * `dict` then the cash like security will be appended to the initial `data` `dict`.

 ### [Examples:](https://github.com/Mircea-MMXXI/azapy/blob/main/scripts/util/add_cash_security_example.py)
 ```
 import azapy as az